Nexmo/station/_documentation/olympus/messages/building-blocks/send-with-facebook-messenger.md

 ---
-title: Send an SMS
+title: Send with Facebook Messenger
 ---

-# Send an SMS with the Messages API
+# Send with Facebook Messenger

 [TODO] Just a placeholder, add some more supporting content.